 - Success Courses

 Contact Us New Student Programs

 The Student Success Center is committed to helping students connect with the appropriate programs and services to assist students in developing a personal plan for success.

 It is important for students to take the initiative to do the following:

-- Meet with academic advisors.
-All students have an academic advisor who is available to talk about a variety of issues and can help students create a plan for success.
+- Meet with your academic advisor.
+All students have an academic advisor who is available to talk about a variety of issues and help students create a plan for success.
 Students should call their department soon to schedule an appointment with their academic advisor.
 Undergraduate Academic Department Contact Information.